dxhub-apps/lexyhub/docs/status-page.md

     }
   ],
   "apis": [
-    { "id": "listings-api", "status": "operational" }
+    { "id": "listings-api", "status": "operational" },
+    { "id": "trends-api", "status": "warning" }
   ],
   "services": [
     { "id": "database", "status": "warning" }
+  ],
+  "workers": [
+    { "id": "trend-aggregation-worker", "status": "critical" }
   ]
 }
 ```

 The endpoint is marked as `force-dynamic` to ensure fresh data on every request.
+When
+trend or intent data is missing, the corresponding APIs now return `503` errors with
+guidance to configure provider keys and run the background workers against live data.